Abbasmo72/Bash-Script/README.md

 <hr>

 ## 1. Auto Ftp Upload
-This Bash script is designed to upload files from a local directory to an FTP server.
-It first defines the necessary FTP server details, including the server address, username, password, and the target directory on the server where files will be uploaded.
-Next, it sets the path to the local directory containing files for upload and specifies a log file to store the upload status.
-The upload_files function is used to connect to the server and upload the files.
-This function connects to the server non-interactively using the ftp command, navigates to the specified directory on the server, and uploads all files from the local directory.
-Finally, the script logs the upload process to the specified log file.
+This Bash script uploads files from a local directory to an FTP server.
+It defines FTP server details (address, username, password, and target directory), sets the local directory path, and specifies a log file.
+The upload_files function connects to the FTP server and uploads all files non-interactively using the ftp command, logging the process to the log file.

 View the code <b>[Bash Script Code](BashScript/AutoFtpUpload/AutoFtpUploadEnglish.sh)</b>.
 <hr>